sausheong/easyblog/README.md

 easyblog
 ========

-A minimalist blog web app
+A minimalist blog web app.
+Check it out at http://easyblog.herokuapp.com